 Yes, you can make pancakes without eggs.
 You can use several egg substitutes, such as mashed bananas, flax eggs, applesauce, yogurt, or buttermilk.
 These alternatives help bind the ingredients together and provide moisture to the pancakes.
 You can use one large flax egg or 1/4 cup of mashed banana for this recipe.

 Are banana foster pancakes healthy?

 The term healthy is all relative, but I consider these banana foster pancakes to be healthy since we use oat milk, fresh bananas, and less butter and sugar than typical recipes.
 Also, the banana foster sauce only calls for four ingredients and uses maple syrup rather than brown sugar to sweeten it.

 Can I make banana foster sauce dairy free?

-This recipe calls for regular butter; however, if you are dairy free, feel free to use vegan butter (dairy-free butter).
+This recipe calls for regular butter; however, if you are dairy-free, feel free to use vegan (dairy-free) butter.
 I love Earth Balance Vegan Butter Sticks.
 I do not recommend using margarine.

-What is the best heat to cook pancakes?
+What is the best griddle temperature for pancakes?

 If you love this recipe, try these pancakes next!

 - Chunky Monkey Banana Pancakes

 If you make this recipe, be sure to comment and rate it down below.
 Also, don’t forget to tag me @healthfulblondie on Instagram and use the hashtag #healthfulblondie so I can see your delicious creation and share it with my followers!